Common Pool Repair Costs in Texas: What to Expect in 2025

 Pool Light Repair and Replacement Costs

 Pool lighting involves both water and electricity, which means safety is paramount.
-Simple light repairs—replacing a bulb, gasket, or conduit seal—typically cost $65 to $150 per light.
+Simple light repairs (replacing a gasket or niche seal) typically cost $65 to $150 per light.

 Because of the electrical complexity, pool light work should always be handled by a licensed professional.
-Improper installation or repairs create serious safety hazards.
+NEC 2026 electrical codes require GFCI protection on all pool electrical equipment, and any lighting repair may trigger requirements to upgrade the electrical system to the current code.
 Many Texas pool companies offer flat pricing for light work, but expect to pay several hundred dollars for safe, code-compliant service.

 Salt Chlorinator Repair Costs

 If you have a saltwater pool, your chlorinator cell is a common maintenance item.
-Replacing a salt cell typically costs $300 to $1,000, depending on your system’s model and size.
+Replacing a salt cell typically costs $600 to $1,200 for a 40,000-gallon pool, depending on your system’s model and size.

-If the control unit or internal circuits fail, a full system replacement often exceeds $1,000.
-Quality matters here—choosing reputable brands like Hayward, Pentair, or Asta-Rite typically means longer cell life and fewer issues.
+If the control unit or internal circuits fail, board replacement costs $500 to $900.
+Quality matters here.
+Choosing reputable brands like Hayward, Pentair, or Jandy typically means longer cell life and fewer issues.

 Most salt cells need replacement every 3-5 years.
+In Texas, high water temperatures and calcium hardness can shorten cell lifespan compared to cooler climates.
 Using OEM or high-quality aftermarket cells provides better longevity than cheap alternatives that might save money upfront but require more frequent replacement.

 Above-Ground Plumbing and Drain Cover Repairs

 Visible PVC plumbing and pool drain covers often get overlooked until something breaks.
-Plumbing leak repairs generally range from $200 to $1,000 in Texas, depending on accessibility and damage extent.
+Plumbing leak repairs generally range from $200 to $1,000 in Texas, depending on accessibility and the extent.

-Drain covers and pool grates must be replaced when damaged—both for safety and proper pool function.
-While the plastic cover itself might only cost $20 to $50, professional installation and code verification typically bring the total to a few hundred dollars.
+Drain covers and pool grates must be replaced when damaged (both for safety and proper pool function).
+VGB Act compliance requires properly maintained drain covers with expiration dates.
+While the cover itself might only cost $20 to $50, professional installation and code verification typically bring the total to a few hundred dollars.

 Texas Pool Repair Cost Summary